WLAN-Pi/developers/style/PACKAGING.md

 # General Debian Packaging Instructions for Packages using dh-virtualenv

-We're using spotify's opensurce dh-virtualenv to provide debian packaging and deployment of our Python code inside a virtualenv.
+We're using spotify's opensourced dh-virtualenv to provide Debian packaging and deployment of our Python code inside a virtualenv.

 dh-virtualenv is essentially a wrapper or a set of extensions around existing debian tooling.
 You can find the official page [here](https://github.com/spotify/dh-virtualenv).

 Our goal is to use dh-virtualenv for accomplishing things like packaging, symlinks, installing configuration files, systemd service installation, and virtualization at deployment.

-## Getting Started
+## Getting started

-On your _build host_, install the build tools (these are only needed on your build host):
+On your _build host_, install the build tools.
+This could be a laptop, virtual machine, Raspberry Pi, Mac running Asahi, etc. These are only needed on your build host:

 ```bash
 sudo apt-get install build-essential debhelper devscripts equivs python3-pip python3-all-dev python3-setuptools dh-virtualenv